tonethar/IGM-330-Fall-2018/projects/project-3.md

       - You have the knowledge to write these yourself if you desire this sort of functionality in your project.

 2. You will utilize a cloud storage API in some way:
    - The most straightforward way to meet this requirement is to store your user's search terms and other statistics (such as a timestamp an IP address) in Google's FireBase - specifically the [**Realtime Database**](https://firebase.google.com/docs/database/)
    - See our Firebase exercise for help on this --> [Intro to Firebase](https://github.com/tonethar/IGME-330-Master/blob/master/notes/firebase-1.md)
    - This means that this project will use a minium of **THREE** APIs i.e. Firebase plus two other APIs chosen above

 3. You will save the last term searched by the user in the browser local storage - this was covered in IGME-230 here --> [Web Apps 9 - WebStorage API](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md):
     - we are going to test this capability by typing in a search term, doing a search, and then closing the browser window.
 When we re-open the window, the user's last search term should still be in the field
     - ideally this will also be true of the other controls, but we won't require it

 4. Required controls - there will be a MINIMUM of 3 controls that a user can use to filter and display the results.
 Search buttons or similar don't count towards the 3 controls.
-For example, GIF Finder has these controls:
+For example, [GIF Finder](https://github.com/tonethar/IGME-230-Master/blob/master/notes/HW-gif-finder.md) has these controls:
     - a search button (which doesn't count)
     - a search term field (&lt;input>) that the user types into
     - a pulldown (&lt;select>) that the user can use to limit the number of results

   -  **So you will need at least one additional kind of control.
-What kind of control to use depends on what parameters the web service will allow you to search it on.
+What kind of control to use depends on what parameters the web services will allow you to search them on.
 Here are some ideas:**

      - a **rating** pulldown - if we had this on the GIPHY HW then a user would be able to choose between viewing "G" and "PG" videos for example
      - a **sort by** pulldown to allow the user to view the results sorted A->Z, Z->A, by date, etc